rogernogueraplanesas/irradiare-app/docs/eurostat-guide.md

 python eurostat_main.py
 ```

-The steps involved in the *eurostat_main* script can also be executed individually from their respective paths.
+The steps in *eurostat_main.py* can also be executed individually through their respective scripts.

 ---